Topics Covered in This Blog:

 If you are already experiencing pain or discomfort, it is probably time to stop wondering when to treat varicose veins.
 Instead, make an appointment with a vein specialist.
 Even if you have less obvious symptoms, you may also want to explore vein treatment.
 Because symptoms tend to progress over time, you can benefit from receiving treatment sooner rather than later.

-Many of our patients have told us that they initially believed their uncomfortable leg symptoms were due to other causes like aging or arthritis.
-If you’re not sure whether your symptoms are caused by varicose veins, go ahead and request an evaluation.
+Many of our patients have told us they initially believed their uncomfortable leg symptoms were due to other causes like aging or arthritis.
+If you’re not sure whether varicose veins cause your symptoms, go ahead and request an evaluation.

-If you have a predisposition for vein disease, we recommend getting checked preventatively and regularly by a vein specialist.
+If you are predisposed to vein disease, we recommend getting checked regularly by a vein specialist.
 You may be at greater risk for developing vein issues if you:

 - Have a family history of varicose veins